stealth-studios/sdk-docs/docs/guide/faq.md

 ### What AI models does Stealth SDK support?

-Stealth SDK currently supports integration with leading AI providers including:
+Stealth SDK currently supports integration with leading AI providers through frameworks.
+Different frameworks may support different AI providers, so refer to the documentation for each framework to see which AI providers are supported.

-- OpenAI
-- Anthropic
-- DeepSeek

 ### Is Stealth SDK free to use?